-CAUTION: Failure to follow these instructions will void all warranties, expressed or implied and may cause mounting difficulties.
-Improper assembly of the propeller blades and hub parts will lead to vibration issues, bodily injury, or death.
+CAUTION: Failure to follow these instructions will void all warranties, expressed and implied and may cause mounting difficulties.
+Improper assembly of the propeller blades and hub parts will lead to Vibration Issues and Bodily Injury or Death.

 - 1. Verify the magneto (ignition) switch is "OFF" and that both magnetos are grounded. - 2.
 Chock the aircraft wheels to prevent movement. - 3.
 Clean all dirt and oil residue from the engine flange. - NOTE: WD-40 (or equivalent) is recommended to clean the prop flange before installation. - 4.
 Always use a calibrated torque wrench when tightening mounting or clamping bolts, and torque to the listed value for your propeller. - 5.
 Take inventory of hardware and tools.
 Ensure that you have the correct number of pieces with the appropriate sizes and lengths. - 6.
 Slide washers onto their corresponding bolts so they are ready for installation. - 7.
-Never modify the propeller hub.
+Never modify the propeller hub. - 8.
+Always spin propeller in the opposite direction that the engine spins it.